 Innova Systems Technical Director, Ed Hawkins, explains

-We have now installed and configured this on over 20 users’ Apple Mac computers and I have to say the response from these people has been amazing.
+We’ve installed and configured this on plenty of Apple Mac computers now and I have to say the response from the end users has been amazing.

 I have a mid 2014 MacBook Pro, which I’ve been using as a test bed.
 The specs are listed below: